epywiki/vegalite/README.md

 ## Documentation
 - For more details on Vega-Lite chart specifications, visit the [Vega-Lite Documentation](https://vega.github.io/vega-lite/).
 - Enhance your Typemill content with interactive and customizable data visualizations effortlessly!

+## Contribution
+This plugin is welcome to improvements and feel free to report any bugs.